joinpursuit/8-0-technical-curriculum/03-react/lifting-state/readme.md

 }
 ```

-The funtion that updates state, `chooseColor`, also goes in App.js and it is passed down to the the color `Palette` component.
+The function that updates state, `chooseColor`, also goes in App.js and is passed down to the color `Palette` component.

 This is a color square: